• Welcome In!

 Ellen keeps waiting for Duncan to come rescue her but months have gone by and he never shows up.
 So she has to make a decision as to whether she is going to try to escape.
 But the opportunities for that are very limited.
 And the only other options are to throw herself from a castle window or succumb to her kidnapper’s nefarious plans.

-This is where Ellen perhaps shows some of her greatest cunning and intelligence as she is able to escape.
+This is where Ellen perhaps shows some of her greatest cunning and intelligence as she’s able to escape.
 With the help of some monks and other border lords, she eventually makes her way back to Duncan.
 There are additional challenges that ensue.
 But, honestly, by this point in the book, I was so disgruntled.
 And the rest of it made me even angrier and more frustrated.
 So I’m just going to leave it at that and give my final thoughts on this book.

 What I Enjoyed About the Book